raygun101/MarkupKit/README.md

     </LMTableViewHeaderFooterView>
 </LMTableView>
 ```

+`LMTableViewHeaderFooterView` also supports the `ignoreLayoutMargins` and `backgroundView` processing instructions.

 ## LMTableViewController
 `LMTableViewController` is a subclass of `UITableViewController` that simplifies management of an `LMTableView` instance.
 By default, it delegates data source and delegate operations to the table view itself.
 Subclasses can override the default implementations to provide custom table view content or respond to table view events such as row selection and edit requests.